 The project log frame and the activities targeted people who use drugs including people who inject drugs as a primary target and also to reach the family members and general community through artist and theatre performer, Pwe troopers, police personals.
 Project activities of CARE tried to provide needs of people who use drugs particularly to people who inject drugs through outreach and DIC activities.
 CARE referred the clients to seek other health care services for ART, methadone and drug detoxification and social ware fare services for rehabilitation.

-After having reviewed on the log frame (Year 1 and 2), objectively verifiable indicators (OVI) were few to support the purpose For example, only condom distribution was described to be objectively verifiable indicator for activities to achieve the first objective “To reduce the risk of HIV transmission and HIV-related morbidity and mortality among DU/IDUs through a targeted HIV prevention and harm reduction program”.
+After having reviewed on the log frame (Year 1 and 2), objectively verifiable indicators (OVI) were few to support the purpose.
+For example, only condom distribution was described to be objectively verifiable indicator for activities to achieve the first objective “To reduce the risk of HIV transmission and HIV-related morbidity and mortality among DU/IDUs through a targeted HIV prevention and harm reduction program”.
 Two more activities including provision of harm reduction interventions and behavior change interventions were provided to fulfill the first objective but any elaboration of OVIs to measure these two activities was not noted.
 The whole log frame and the activity plan in year one and two were focused only to measure the output level with activity based but no proper attention was paid beyond output level of the project to assess outcome and impact level in particular.
 These necessities were more completed with the revised log frame of Year 3-4 which was more in details with relevant indicators and activities to achieve targeted outputs, outcomes and impact levels.

 Outreach and DIC activities included health education session; about HIV and other blood born viruses transmission, safer sex and safer injection, overdose management, peer education, drug counseling, family counseling, VCCT , and methadone counseling; condom distribution, NSP and IEC distribution.